Member Login:

 Is market timing really possible?

 The conventional wisdom is "you can't time the market".
 Remember the 90's, when the conventional wisdom was "stocks always go up"?
 Since then, buy & hold investing has been shown to be the risky way to invest.
-We think that results speak for themselves, and the results say timing can work.
+It's been another decade of the market "always" going up, but the lessons of the past remain.
+We think our results speak for themselves, and the results say timing can work.

 Do you follow your own system?